helloxz/ztty/README.md

 # Ztty
-A lightweight, tabbed terminal built with Golang &amp; Wails.
+A lightweight, plug-and-play tabbed terminal, designed exclusively for macOS, built with Golang and Wails.

 ## Screenshots